Often thought of as one of the most amazing things in the world, the reality of working from home can actually be very different.

 (Guilty as charged.)

-In fact, I can quite easily go for two or three days at a time only speaking to my partner.
-And he gets quite boring after a while.
-(JK boo, love you really.)
+In fact, you can quite easily go for two or three days at a time only speaking to your partner, housemate or postman.
+Sigh.

 Pro tip: Even if you can’t socialise in person every day, try to call a friend or family member.
 Or nip out on your lunch break so that you can be around people.
 You could even find fellow freelancers on Twitter, befriend them and meet up with them or Skype them when you’re both missing human interaction.